 NIMAA is an approved partner with the National Healthcareer Association and prepares all students to take the CCMA exam.
 Students complete the program prepared for meaningful entry-level employment in team-based primary care.
 In the NIMAA program, you will do remote coursework.

 The 29-week program requires a commitment of approximately 32 to 36 hours/week.
 The current cost of the program is $6,785.
 Cost breakdown is on the NIMAA site.

-Scholarships are available to help reduce the cost of the program.
+Scholarships are available to help reduce the cost of the program and it may even be free with a two-year commitment to work at Heartland Health Centers.
 Friends of our clinic created the Doris Gray & Patricia Parsons Fund to honor two community leaders and consumer board members who passed away in 2020.
 The fund will help Heartland Health Centers externs pay for NIMAA studies.

 - Questions?
 Speak with Alana Garcia, Clinical Health Trainer, at firstname.lastname@example.org or 872-249-9310.